craftercms/docs/source/reference/project-tools/studio/project-configuration.rst

 |

-See :ref:`newIa-content-monitoring` for more information on configuring content monitoring.
+See :ref:`content-monitoring` for more information on configuring content monitoring.

-.. _newIa-project-config-protected-folders:
+.. _project-config-protected-folders:

 *****************
 Protected Folders